These guidelines apply to all caseworkers, case aides, and supervisors who receive training through the Child Welfare Training System.

 If your county does not use M&IE, please submit receipts for your meals to your county representative.

 We reimburse for breakfast, lunch, and dinner expenses only.
+If your hotel includes free breakfast, you will not be reimbursed for breakfast.

 You may request a breakfast allowance if you have to leave before 5:00 a.m. in order to reach the training site or a dinner allowance if you return home after 8:00 pm.
 These exceptions are approved at the discretion of CDHS.